 Action: Audit your current workplace setup.
 What improvements can be made to increase its appeal, over and above the health and safety precautions being taken?
 How can some of the working from home environment be incorporated (such as bringing pets to work)?

-Addressing employee burnout and fatigue must be a focus for Human Resources Managers this year.
+Addressing employee burnout and fatigue must be a priority for Human Resources Managers this year.
 Focus messaging on how to form healthy mental habits and establish a positive working environment.